walessy/SIMPLE-MT-Trading-Framework/docs/advanced-user-guide.md

 1. Install Docker Desktop for Mac
 2. Clone your framework repository
 3. Run builds using the same Docker commands
+4. Note: You'll still need a Windows machine for initial setup with MetaTrader

 **Linux Setup:**
 1. Install Docker and Docker Compose
 2. Clone your framework repository
 3. Run the builds using the same Docker commands
+4. Note: You'll still need a Windows machine for initial setup with MetaTrader

 ### Continuous Integration